Acute leukaemias in adults

 - Acute leukaemia may also develop during the late stages of myeloproliferative diseases.

-- Some genetic syndromes are associated with an increased risk of acute leukaemia.
+- Some hereditary germline gene disorders are associated with an increased risk of acute leukaemia.

 Diagnostic principles